fennel-ai/client/docs/pages/concepts/pipeline.md

 # Pipeline

 A pipeline is a function defined on a dataset that describes how it can be derived from one or more existing datasets.
-Let's look at an example:
+Let's look at an example.

-### Example

 Imagine we have the following datasets defined in the system:

-<pre snippet="datasets/pipelines#data_sets"></pre>
+<pre snippet="datasets/pipelines#datasets"></pre>

 And we want to create a dataset which represents some stats about the transactions made by a user in a country different from their home country.
 We will write that dataset as follows:

-<pre snippet="datasets/pipelines#pipeline"></pre>
+<pre snippet="datasets/pipelines#pipeline" highlight="14-25"></pre>

 There is a lot happening here so let's break it down line by line:

-* Lines 4-10 are defining a regular dataset.
+* Lines 5-11 are defining a regular dataset.
 Note that this dataset has the schema that we desire to create via the pipeline.
-* Lines 13-32 describe the actual pipeline code - we will come to that in a second.
+* Highlighted lines describe the actual pipeline code - we will come to that in a second.
-* Line 12 declares that this is a classmethod - all pipelines are classmethods.
+* Line 13 declares that this is a classmethod - all pipelines are classmethods.
 `pipeline` decorator itself wraps `classmethod` decorator so you can omit `classmethod` in practice - here it is shown for just describing the concept.
-* Line 13 declares that the decorated function represents a pipeline.
+* Line 14 declares that the decorated function represents a pipeline.
-* Line 14 declares all the input datasets that are needed for this pipeline to derive the output dataset.
+* Line 15 declares all the input datasets that are needed for this pipeline to derive the output dataset.
 In this case, this pipeline is declaring that it starts from `User` and `Transaction` datasets.
-* Notice the signature of the pipeline function in line 15 - it takes 2 arguments besides `cls` - they are essentially symbols for `User` dataset and `Transaction` dataset respectively.
+* Notice the signature of the pipeline function in line 16 - it takes 2 arguments besides `cls` - they are essentially symbols for `User` dataset and `Transaction` dataset respectively.
 * Pipeline's function body is able to manipulate these symbols and create other dataset objects.
-For instance, line 16 joins these two datasets and the resulting dataset is stored in variable `joined`.
+For instance, line 17 joins these two datasets and the resulting dataset is stored in variable `joined`.
 Line 18 does a `filter` operation on `joined` and stores the result in another dataset called `abroad`.
-Finally lines 20-24 aggregate the `abroad` dataset and create a dataset matching the intended schema.
+Finally lines 21-25 aggregate the `abroad` dataset and create a dataset matching the intended schema.

 That's it - your first Fennel pipeline!
 Now let's look at a few more related